Jordan River: Christian poetry and music

 The Jordan is a frequent symbol in folk, gospel, and spiritual music, and in poetic and literary works.
 The baptism of Jesus is referred to in a hymn by the reformer Martin Luther, "Christ unser Herr zum Jordan kam" (1541), base for a cantata by Johann Sebastian Bach, Christ unser Herr zum Jordan kam, BWV 7 (1724).

 The Jordan River, due primarily to its rich spiritual importance, has provided inspiration for countless songs, hymns, and stories, including the traditional African-American spiritual/folk songs "Michael Row the Boat Ashore", "Deep River", and "Roll, Jordan, Roll".
 It is mentioned in the songs "Eve of Destruction", "Will You Be There", and "The Wayfaring Stranger" and in "Ol' Man River" from the musical Show Boat.
 "The Far Side Banks of Jordan" by Johnny Cash and June Carter Cash on June's Grammy Award-winning studio album, Press On, mentions the Jordan River as well as the Promised Land.
 Jordan River is the subject of roots reggae artist Burning Spear's song of the same title.
 Belarusian band Spasenie dedicated its whole album "Crossing the Jordan" to the topic.

+Islam

+The Jordan River holds significant status in Islam as part of a "blessed land" (Ardh Mubaraka) referenced in the Quran, associated with prophets like Musa (Moses), Isa (Jesus), and Yaqub (Jacob).
+It is a site of historical battles, pilgrimage to the tombs of Prophet Muhammad’s companions, and is considered a sacred location.